Rah1x/smsg_integration/readme.md

 GET /api/v1/message\
 \
 ![example](public/images/readme_1.png)\

-### Authentication
-Basic; with the customer's specific API key and Secret provided the operator (SMS GLobal)

 # Notes
 - Due to shortage of time there is less formatting and documentation done.
 Similarly, for the same reason I only did basic checks and didnt do all the checks I would do otherwise